i-dot-ai/caddy-chatbot/README.md

 If you recieve a ngrok 381 errror, this is because ngrok has created an automatic edge.
 Delete the edge in ngrok dashboard and retry command

-Then create an azure bot in azure, add app_id, app_password to the .env from configuration space to generate new tokens.

-In azure bot  - > configuration
-Add static-url into the messaging endpoint
-Then in channels use the open in teams button to test locally
+In azure bot  got to setting > configuration and add static-url with /microsoft-teams/chat into the messaging endpoint Then in channels use the open in teams button to test locally